One of the unique features of a cruise in Italy is that you get first-hand experience of the history, culture and character of the waterways of Italy

 Its magnificent location is considered part of its romantic appeal but the way the Mincio River protects the town is not a work of chance.
 Alberto Pitentino is the engineer responsible for arranging the river’s course to suit the city’s landscape and, to this day, the island of Mantua stands true to the design of this talented designer.

-A river cruise in Italy offers such a wonderful way to get to know this diverse and fascinating area personally.
+A river cruise in Italy offers such a wonderful way to get to know this diverse and fascinating waterways of Italy.
 You will touch every inch of your journey from Venice to Mantua and get a real feel for the deep rooted history of the area, the wonders of the geology and the intricacies of the culture.
-Book now and let our expert team guide help you plan your next trip of a lifetime.
+Book now and let our expert team guide help you plan your next trip of a lifetime on the waterways in Italy